 2020 Title IX Regulations: Information and Resources for Schools

-Every school district will need to review and modify various policies and procedures in connection with the implementation of the new Title IX regulations.
-There will also be a significant training and staff development component to address in most districts.
-The WASB teamed up with the law firm Boardman & Clark to hold a complimentary webinar on July 8 about the new Title IX regulations:
+Every school district was required to review and modify various policies and procedures in connection with the implementation of the new Title IX regulations.
+The regulations also involve a significant training and staff development component.
+The WASB teamed up with the law firm Boardman & Clark to hold a complimentary webinar on July 8, 2020 about the new Title IX regulations:

-NOW AVAILABLE: The WASB and Boardman & Clark are also creating Title IX training modules to help school districts meet the law’s staff training requirements.
+NOW AVAILABLE: The WASB and Boardman & Clark have created Title IX training modules to help school districts meet the law’s staff training requirements.
 Visit the Title IX Training web page for details on the modules and how to purchase the training.

-Introductory Q&A on the New Title IX Regulations
+Introductory Q&A on the 2020 Title IX Regulations

-1. What is the primary focus of the new Title IX regulations in the K-12 context?
+1. What is the primary focus of the 2020 Title IX regulations in the K-12 context?

 The primary focus of the regulations concerns the overall institutional response by school districts to alleged or confirmed incidents of sexual harassment (including sexual assault and other forms of sexual violence) that may occur in the district’s education programs and activities within the United States.
 For purposes of a district’s Title IX obligations relating to sexual harassment, an “education program or activity” includes locations, events, or circumstances over which the school district exercised substantial control over both the respondent (i.e., the alleged perpetrator of the conduct) and the context in which the sexual harassment occurred.
 Some of the final regulations, such as requirements for school districts to give certain notices, to identify a Title IX Coordinator, and to prohibit retaliation, relate to all forms of prohibited sex discrimination (i.e., not exclusively to sexual harassment).